Belgian Ladies Open

 The Belgian Ladies Open is a women's professional golf tournament on the Ladies European Tour held in Belgium.

+History

 The tournament was played annually 1985–1995.
 It was known as the Godiva Ladies European Masters 1988–1989 and the BMW European Masters 1990–1994.
-The tournament was slated to return to the LET schedule in 2020 but was cancelled due to the COVID-19 pandemic.
+The tournament was slated to return to the LET schedule in 2020 but was postponed to 2022 due to the COVID-19 pandemic.
+After a one year hiatus the tournament returned in 2025, now held at Hulencourt Golf Club near Brussels.

-Starting in 2014 Belgium has also hosted the Belgian LETAS Trophy on the LET's development tour.
+Between 2014 and 2022 Belgium also hosted the Belgian LETAS Trophy on the LET's development tour.